 2) Falafel Bowl

-Falafel has crispy edges and a herby, cumin-forward center that goes perfectly with tabbouleh.
-Start with chopped romaine or other greens and then add tabbouleh for a lemony lift.
-Finish with a drizzle of tahini sauce and add sliced cucumber for some crunch.
+Falafel brings crispy edges and a herby, cumin-forward center that pairs beautifully with bright tabbouleh.
+Build on chopped romaine or greens, then add tabbouleh for lemony lift.
+Drizzle tahini sauce over everything and add sliced cucumbers for crunch.
 It’s hearty without feeling heavy.

 3) Tuna And White Bean Bowl

-Warmed lentils make the ideal base for a Greek salad-style bowl as they absorb dressing without becoming soggy.
-Include some feta cheese, along with cucumbers, tomatoes, and bell peppers.
-A red-wine vinaigrette with oregano brings everything together.
+Cooked lentils are a perfect base for a Greek-salad-style bowl because they soak up dressing without getting soggy.
+Add cucumbers, tomatoes, bell pepper, and plenty of feta.
+A red-wine vinaigrette with oregano ties it together.
 This one holds up well for meal prep.

 5) Spiced Salmon Bowl

 Shawarma-style spices aren’t just for chicken, they’re great on salmon too.
-Either roast or pan-sear salmon.
-When it is just cooked through, remove it and flake it into a bowl over either couscous or rice.
-For added freshness mix in chopped cucumber and tomato, and for a cooling contrast add a yogurt sauce.
-If you’ve got some sumac, it’s nice to sprinkle a little on top.
+Roast or pan-sear salmon until just cooked through, then flake it into a bowl over couscous or rice.
+Add chopped cucumber and tomato for freshness and a yogurt sauce for cooling contrast.
+A sprinkle of sumac is a nice finishing touch if you have it.

 6) Beef Kofta Bowl

-Kofta is small but packed with big flavor due to garlic, spices, and herbs.
-Place the cooked patties on some rice, then top with a simple cucumber and tomato salad dressed with lemon and olive oil.
-To pull everything together, drizzle tahini sauce or a garlicky yogurt dressing.
-It is simple but satisfying.
+Kofta is big flavor in a small package, thanks to garlic, spices, and herbs.
+Serve the cooked patties over rice, then pile on a quick cucumber-tomato salad with lemon and olive oil.
+Add tahini sauce or a garlicky yogurt dressing to pull everything together.
+It’s satisfying without being complicated.

 7) Chickpea Bowl

-This bowl is friendly to your pantry and it also looks like you put in some effort.
-Chickpeas and roasted red peppers add sweetness and texture, especially with a lemony dressing.
-Include quinoa to keep you full and spinach for a fresh base.
-For added warmth, finish with a dab of smoked paprika.
+This is a pantry-friendly bowl that tastes like you planned ahead.
+Chickpeas and roasted red peppers bring sweetness and texture, especially with a lemony dressing.
+Add quinoa for staying power and spinach for a fresh base.
+Finish with a pinch of smoked paprika for extra warmth.

 8) Mediterranean Orzo Bowl